SantiagoGarces96/SantiagoGarces96/README.md

 <h3 align="center">Full Stack Developer </h3>

-Since I was a child I was always interested in systems, I studied a technology in order to strengthen my tastes and since then my hunger for acquiring more and more knowledge related to the IT world has not stopped, now I saw the opportunity to study Full Stack Developer and I loved JavaScript, HTML, CSS, React, Redux, NodeJS, Sequelize, Postgres, SQL.
+Since I was a child I was always interested in systems, I studied a technology in order to strengthen my tastes and since then my hunger for acquiring more and more knowledge related to the IT world has not stopped, now I saw the opportunity to study Full Stack Developer and I loved JavaScript, HTML, CSS, React, Redux, NodeJS, Postgres, mongo.
 It's an amazing world that I want to be part of.<br>
 <br>
 I have solved complex problems, I love process automation, helping others, continuous learning, acquiring new technologies and above all, teamwork is what I love the most, because it is the engine that drives projects beyond their scope.